briglx/python_basics/Lessons/Lesson1.md

 # Lesson 1

+This lesson covers the following topics:

+- Discuss required tools
+- Section 1.1 – Create New Project
+    - Create a new project
+    - Create a python environment
-This lesson guides you through setting up your environment and creating your first hello world project in python.
+    - Create and run your first hello world project in python.

-## Install Tools
+## Required Tools

 - Install Python – Download python 3.11 from https://www.python.org/downloads/release/python-31110/
 - Install VSCode (optional) – Download from https://code.visualstudio.com/